hamidb80/hypothesis-of-understanding/readme.md

 think of GoT as Valley, and nodes as hills and Mountains.
 The more unconventional to get from a neighbours of a node to it, the more the height of it.

 ### easy-ness and hard-ness of a problem
-the easy-ness and hard-ness of a problem is indicated by height of its node. so the hard-ness of a problem has direct relationship with straigh-forward ness.
+the easy-ness and hard-ness of a problem is indicated by height of its node. so the hard-ness of a problem has direct relationship with straigh-forward ness and "height" of it.

 a solution to a problem is hard i.e. it is hard to relate nodes of its GoT

+### Simple and Complex
+???. if path to the solution has low steps the GoK is simple, otherwise is complex

 ## opinion on people's behaviour on social media
 most people in social media want quick and easy conclusions, i.e. shallow and straight-forward directions. which most of the times appears to be incorrect and destructive. this behaviour is exactly opposite of what Quran want from us: `افلا تعقلون` i.e. `why don't you think [more]?`